bytebase/bytebase.com-old/docs/what-is-bytebase.md

 2. There is no cohesive experience to deliver an end-to-end integration between schema management and VCS.
 (Like how [Terraform](https://www.terraform.io) delivers such an experience for managing cloud infrastructure).
 3. All existing tools merely serve as a building block in the large CI pipeline, mostly as a step in the entire CI pipeline.
 However, the tool itself doesn't gather info from the CI context and catch signals from the database instance to provide a holistic view of the schema state across all development environments, spanning all history timelines.

-**In short, unlike code management, there is no equivalent tool like GitLab/GitHub which provides a comprehensive solution to manage database schema, and Bytebase wants to fill this gap.**\
+**In short, unlike code management, there is no equivalent tool like GitLab/GitHub which provides a comprehensive solution to manage database schema, and Bytebase wants to fill this gap.**
-\

 It's like [GitLab](https://about.gitlab.com), but for managing database schema related tasks instead of code related tasks.

-It's like [Terraform](https://www.terraform.io), where Bytebase integrates with VCS to manage database schema, this is known as [database-as-code](features/version-control.md) which is a similar concept to Terraform's infrastructure-as-code to integrate VCS to manage cloud infrastructure.
+It's like [Terraform](https://www.terraform.io), where Bytebase integrates with VCS to manage database schema, this is known as [database-as-code](/docs/features/version-control) which is a similar concept to Terraform's infrastructure-as-code to integrate VCS to manage cloud infrastructure.

 ## 🎡 Build for developer experience

 Bytebase puts developer experience as the top design goal.
 It's built with a curated tech stack with no external dependency.
-It comes with built-in [readonly](reference/command-line.md#readonly) and [demo](reference/command-line.md#demo) mode for maintenance and illustration purpose. **After compiling the binary, one can just run `./bytebase` and it will start under 5 seconds on the lowest tier machine from any cloud provider.**&#x20;
+It comes with built-in [readonly](/docs/reference/command-line) and [demo](docs/reference/command-line.md) mode for maintenance and illustration purpose. **After compiling the binary, one can just run `./bytebase` and it will start under 5 seconds on the lowest tier machine from any cloud provider.**

 ![Bytebase tech stack](/docs-assets/stack.svg)